normandy14/duoTerminal/doc/model.md

      |  compareInput(self, key: str, value: str, input_: str, flagHash: Dict[str, int]) -> Dict[str, int]
      |      Method that compares user input with value (translation) in flagHash
      |
+     |  filterDuplHashmap(self, hashmap)
+     |      Method that filters/removes entries from a hashmap that have identical key and value.
+When google translate api cannot find a direct translation, it puts the target language word as the english translation.
+Thus, the word cannot be correctly translated by the user.
+Hence, its removal.
+     |
      |  getNumCorrect(self, flagHash: Dict[str, int]) -> int
      |      Method that computes and returns the number of unlearned words remaining
      |